-Modern principles and concepts of microbiology.
-The morphology, physiology, genetics and classification of bacteria, viruses and other organisms are studied.
-Their relationships to sanitation and infectious diseases are emphasized.
-The course, nature, incidence and control of communicable diseases, especially those of man, are included.
-(Prerequisite: LSCI1450 with a C or better or equivalent)
+Students learn about sexuality from a developmental perspec-Modern principles and concepts of microbiology.
+The morpholtive, focusing on stages of growth and development.
+Personal ogy, physiology, genetics and classification of bacteria, viruses attitudes, values and controversial social issues related to sexualand other organisms are studied.
+Their relationships to sanitation ity are examined and discussed.
+Upon completion of this course, and infectious diseases are emphasized.
+The course, nature, incistudents will better understand the individual and social impact dence and control of communicable diseases, especially those of human sexuality on thought, feeling and behavior. of man, are included.
+(Prerequisite: LSCI1450 with a C or better LSOC2310 Microeconomics (3 Credits) or equivalent)